 Did you know one-third of women in the U.S. will experience hair loss at some point in their lives?
 (So first things first: if you’re longing for thicker Connie Britton strands, you’re definitely not alone.)

 Whether you’ve experienced the frustration of not being able to talk about it, seeing strands disappear down the shower drain or trying to disguise the retreating hair with your trusty half-up, half-down style, hair loss is a daily challenge for those who experience it (and mind it).

 As you may already know, there’s an overwhelming abundance of treatments out there for hair loss, from medications to red light therapy to hair transplants.
 But there’s also a simple, natural and effective solution to this common condition that enables you to inch closer to lusher hair right at home: CBD oil.

-CBD oil has skyrocketed in popularity, credited by many to help alleviate pain and anxiety, but hair growth is also another lesser-known benefit.
+CBD oil, or full spectrum hemp oil, has skyrocketed in popularity, credited by many to help alleviate pain and anxiety, but hair growth is also another lesser-known benefit.
 Let’s talk about CBD for hair.